mkybdev/gitignore_dataset/README.md

 # gitignore_dataset
-GitHub Dataset for .gitignore Analysis
+Dataset for .gitignore Analysis

 ## TL; DR
-This repository includes the dataset of GitHub repositories:
+This repository includes the dataset of .gitignore:
-1. ZIP files of 1000 GitHub repositories
+1. Unique .gitignore files (1999 files)
+2. Raw repository data of 1 (1999 repositories)
-2. *Original* directory structures of 1 (941 / 1000 repos)
+2. *Restored* directory structures (856 repositories)
+    - **Restoring** files based on .gitignore
-    - Truncated contents of all files (exc. .gitignore)
+    - Truncating contents of all files (except .gitignore)
-    - **Restored** files based on .gitignore

-## ZIP Files
-Randomly chosen 1000 GitHub repositories are provided as compressed ZIP files, up to 300 MB.
-Files over 50MB are stored with Git LFS.
+# Unique .gitignore Files
+1999 unique .gitignore files randomly collected from GitHub are provided in ``/ignores``.
+Each file has a unique ID and is stored in a directory labeled by it.
+Note that files are renamed "gitignore" (leading dot removed), so as not to work as real .gitignores.
+**Please re-rename them when using it as real .gitignore.**

+Total Size: 16MB

+## Raw Repository Data
+Contents of 1999 GitHub repositories that contain .gitignore described earlier are provided in ``/raw_data``.
+Each data is in ZIP format, named by .gitignore ID.

 Total size: 5.4 GB

-## *Original* Directory Structures
+## *Restored* Directory Structures
-*Original* directory structures of repositories of 1 are provided.
-Currently 941 out of 1000 repositories are available, which leaves much to be desired.
-All of the files included, except for .gitignore, are empty for the sake of this repository size.
+856 *restored* directory structures of repositories are provided in ``/restored``.
+All of the files included, except for .gitignore, are emptied for the sake of this repository size.

-The word *original* means that the directory structure is what it **may** have been before .gitignore is applied.
-In other words, files that are ignored by .gitignore are **restored** in the *original* directory structure.
-For this reason, .gitignores in them are renamed "gitignore", so as not to work as real .gitignores. **Please re-rename them when using.**
+*Restoring* means making the directory structure what it **may** have been before .gitignore is applied.

-Note that it may **not** be the same as what it was before ignoring, though it is sure that applying .gitignore to it gives what is in the original ZIP file.
+Note that it may **not** be the same as what it was before ignoring.

-Total size: 1.8 GB
+Total size: 4.4 GB

+## Other
+``/download_out`` contains ``download_info.csv`` which shows repository information for each ID, and ``/restore_out`` contains ``restore_info.csv`` which shows each restoration information.

 ## Usage
 Download ZIP (recommended, because there are too many files for Git to track.) or clone this repository.

 ## Building Your Own Dataset
 You can build your own dataset by using the programs provided.
 Run the commands below in the **root** directory of this repository.

 0. Get your personal access token of GitHub and store it in ``./GITHUB_TOKEN`` for getting rid of GitHub API call limit.

-1. Download raw repository data with download.py:
+1. Download raw repository data and save them in ``/raw_data`` with download.py:

     ```bash
     python download.py
     ```

+    Downloading repository is randomly selected from ``ignores.csv`` (includes 5440229 .gitignores).

-    You can set the number of files to be downloaded (default 10) and the maximum size of each file (default 10 MB):
+    You can set the number of repositories to be downloaded (default 10) and the maximum size of each repository (default 10 MB):

     ```bash
     # 1000 files, 50 MB
     python download.py 1000 50000   # set maximum size in KB
+    ```

+    You can extract .gitignore files from each repository data and save them in ``/ignores`` by running ``extract.sh``:

+    ```bash
+    bash extract.sh
     ```

 2. Restore files with restore.py: